How to Use a Scientific Calculator for Trigonometry

 Difference from Nearby Tools

 Use the Scientific Calculator for direct trig evaluation.
 Use log vs ln when the issue is logarithms rather than angle functions.
 Use the Algebra page when trig appears as part of a broader expression-evaluation workflow.
+This article is about the decision process around trig input, not just where to click.

 Study Advice